hu19891110/ithemes-exchange/readme.txt

 We hope you'll try Exchange and love it.
 But we also want to hear what we can do to make it work best for your business.

-Send us your ideas and feedback here: http://ithemes.com/contact
+Send us your ideas and feedback: http://ithemes.com/contact

 == FEATURES ==
 For more information, visit: http://ithemes.com/exchange